 Authors: Wenliang Li*, University of North Carolina - Greensboro

-Keywords: building energy use, urban heat island effect
+Keywords: Urban building energy use, spatiotemporal resolution, calibration

 Presentation File: No File Uploaded